Park Ji-soo (footballer)

-Park Ji-soo (born 13 June 1994) is a South Korean footballer who plays as a centre back for Chinese Super League club Wuhan Three Towns and the South Korea national team.
+Park Ji-soo (born 13 June 1994) is a South Korean footballer who plays as a centre back for Jeonbuk Hyundai Motors and the South Korea national team.

 Playing career

+Early career

-Park Ji-soo would play for top tier club Incheon United's youth setup before he was promoted to their senior team where he signed his first professional contract at the start of the 2013 league season.
+Park played for K League club Incheon United's youth team before he was promoted to their senior team where he signed his first professional contract at the start of the 2013 season.
 Throughout the season he did not make any appearances for the team and was released from the club at the end of the season.
-This saw Park join K3 League club FC Uijeongbu for the 2014 league season before going on a practice match for K League 2 club Gyeongnam FC where he showed potential and was signed by the team.
+This saw Park join K3 League club FC Uijeongbu for the 2014 season before going on a practice match against K League 2 club Gyeongnam FC where he showed potential and attracted Gyeongnam.

+Gyeongnam FC

-In January 2015, Park officially joined Gyeongnam FC and he would make his debut in a league game against Ansan Police on 22 March 2015 in a 0–0 draw.
-This would be followed by his debut goal for the club in a league match against Chungju Hummel on 5 July 2015 in a 1–1 draw.
-Park would establish himself as an integral part of the team's defence and go on to aid the club to win the 2017 K League 2 division and promotion to the top tier.
-Park and Gyeongnam FC would continue their upward trajectory and the club surprisingly came runners-up in the 2018 K League 1 campaign.
+In January 2015, Park officially joined Gyeongnam FC.
+On 22 March, he made his Gyeongnam debut in a 0–0 league draw with Ansan Police.
+On 5 July, he scored his first professional goal in a 1–1 league draw with Chungju Hummel.
+Park established himself as an integral part of the team's defence and went on to aid the club to get the 2017 K League 2 title and promotion to the K League 1.
+Park and Gyeongnam FC continued to be on an upward trajectory and the club surprisingly came runners-up at the 2018 K League 1.

+Guangzhou Evergrande

 On 20 February 2019, Park transferred to Chinese Super League side Guangzhou Evergrande.
-On 5 March 2019, he made his debut for the club in a 2–0 home win over Japanese side Sanfrecce Hiroshima in the 2019 AFC Champions League.
-He would go on to establish himself as a regular within the team and go on to win the 2019 Chinese Super League title with the club.
+On 5 March 2019, he made his debut for the club in a 2–0 AFC Champions League win over J1 League side Sanfrecce Hiroshima.
+He established himself as a main defender within the team and won the 2019 Chinese Super League title.

+Portimonense
-On 25 January 2023, Park signed for Portuguese club Portimonense on a one-and-a-half-year contract.
-He played as a main defender of Portimonense for half a year, but left the club after the end of the first season to get a higher salary.

-On 15 July 2023, Park returned to China and signed a with Chinese Super League club Wuhan Three Towns.
+On 25 January 2023, Park signed for Primeira Liga club Portimonense on a one-and-a-half-year contract.
+At Portimonense for half a year, he played as a main defender, participating in 14 league matches as a starter.
+However, he left the club after the end of the season to get a higher salary.
+On 15 July, Park returned to China and signed for Chinese Super League club Wuhan Three Towns.

+Jeonbuk Hyundai Motors

+After playing for Wuhan for two and a half years, on 3 January 2026, the club announced his departure.
+On 8 January, Park signed for K League 1 club Jeonbuk Hyundai Motors.